mzilverberg/GoogleCDNFile/README.md

 ## Why?

-This class can be useful when requesting multiple libraries from Google's Content Delivery Network.
+This class is useful when requesting multiple libraries from Google's Content Delivery Network.
 You just need to specify which library (and what version) you want to use.

 - Easy-to-use
 - Supports all Google Hosted Libraries